ThunderFly-aerospace/TF-SIMPLEPLATFORM/README.md

 ![TF-SIMPLEPLATFORM with TF-G2 takeoff](doc/img/TF-G2_takeoff.gif)

 The TF-SIMPLEPLATFORM is designed for launching of the unmanned [autogyro TF-G2](https://github.com/ThunderFly-aerospace/TF-G2/).
 Thanks to the combination of the this starting platform and the automatic takeoff mode of the TF-G2 unmanned autogyro, it is possible to perform safe and almost unattended takeoff.
 Platform is controlled from GCS based on realtime data from the UAV trough data-link.
 The platform can be disconnected manually (by operator) due to service operations.

+The goal of the platform and automatic takeoff solution is to maximize the simplicity of the takeoff process and protect drone operators from external influences, such as adverse weather conditions.

 ## Parameters